Inthegamesdk/deprecated-ios_brightcove_sdk/README.md

 ```

 There are additional parameters for further configuration: `language`, `allowsFullScreen` and `devMode`.
 You can set `devMode` to true to use the development environment.
-If not specified, production environment is used as ther default.
+If not specified, production environment is used as the default.
 You can run the included project for a pratical implementation example.

 ## Manual mode